0

 Vitamin A comes in the form of tablets, soft capsules, oily solutions or products to be applied to the skin.

-The doses of vitamins A are expressed in micrograms of retinol, in retinol equivalents (RE) or in international units (IU):
+Vitamin A doses are expressed in micrograms of retinol, retinol equivalents (RE) or international units (IU):

-In 2012, the European health authorities (EFSA, European Food Safety Authority and the European Commission) estimated that food supplements containing vitamin A can contribute to the actions mentioned above if and only if these products contain at least 120 micrograms of vitamin A (retinol) per 100 g , 100 ml or per package if the product contains only one serving.
+In 2012, the European health authorities (EFSA, European Food Safety Authority and the European Commission) deemed that vitamin A-based food supplements can contribute to the above actions if, and only if, these products contain at least 120 micrograms of vitamin A (retinol) per 100 g, 100 ml or per package if the product contains only one portion.

 Food supplements provide an average of 1,500 micrograms per day.
-This amount corresponds to the maximum dose that a pregnant woman can ingest each day.
+This quantity corresponds to the maximum daily dose that a pregnant woman can ingest.

-In 2012, the European health authorities (EFSA, European Food Safety Authority and the European Commission) commented on certain health claims for foods and food supplements containing vitamin A (retinol).
-After examining the scientific data, they considered that these products can claim to contribute:
+In 2012, the European health authorities (EFSA, European Food Safety Authority and the European Commission) gave their opinion on certain health claims for foods and dietary supplements containing vitamin A (retinol).
+After examining the scientific data, they concluded that these products can claim to contribute to :

-if and only if these products contain at least 120 micrograms of vitamin A (retinol) per 100 g, 100 ml or per package if the product contains only one serving.
+Vitamin A-rich nutritional supplements can make these health claims if, and only if, they contain at least 120 micrograms of vitamin A (retinol) per 100 g, 100 ml, or per package if the product contains only one portion.

 Symptoms of vitamin A deficiency

-Vitamin A deficiency can be caused by poor dietary intake, malabsorption, or increased use or excretion due to common illnesses.
+Vitamin A deficiency can be caused by low dietary intake, malabsorption, or increased utilization or excretion due to common diseases.

 • Conjunctivitis